dougo-chris/revist/content/article/001-writing-challenge.md

 description: "To get used to writing content and overcoming the fear of writing I've set myself a challenge to write about what I'm building every day for the next 90 days."
 ---

+I've given myself a challenge to write content for this blog every day for 90 days.
+The content of the blog will be about me building [FolioReady](https://folioready.com) as a solo developer

-> It's not about building an audience.
+### It's not about building an audience.
 It's about learning to be a better communicator.

-> What's stopped me doing this before?

-> How could I have _"Imposter Syndrome"_ with this much experience?
+I work on code, design, sales, and everything else that needs to be done.
+While not everything will be interesting.
+It will be about what I'm doing and how I do it.

+I've been a software developer for 30 years.
+I'm always looking into new technologies to make sure I have the relevant skills for today's job market.
+Taking notes about what I have learn't is something I've always done.
+So now it's time to articulate the learnings into something I can share with others.

-> What's the worst thing that can happen?
+### What's the worst thing that can happen?

+No traffic.
+But that's what I've got now.
+As long as I stay true to what I do and what I think all will be fine.

 ## The Plan